 Quality health care is doing the right thing, at the right time, in the right way, for the right person—and having the best possible results.

-Some of the rights related to quality include:
+Under the law, you have rights in a Pennsylvania hospital.
+Some of these rights related to quality include:

 Health care quality concerns could arise for a variety of reasons in a hospital.
 Some might result from a specific action a hospital staff member takes (or doesn't take) as they treat patients.
 Examples include staff washing their hands to prevent an infection or giving you a drug that you shouldn't get.
 Other quality concerns could result from how well the staff work together to safely care for you.
 For example, making sure that the right medical chart goes with the right patient or that information about a patient gets to the right department.